Zed-Bailey/SudokuSolver/README.md

 ## Solver Interface
-To use the web interface, navigate to `Solver.UI` and execute `dotnet run` the interface will be available on localhost
+To use the web interface, navigate to `SudokuSolver.UI` and execute `dotnet run` the interface will be available on localhost

 Enter your sudoku puzzle or select one of the buttons for a pre made problem